ivanw314/SimpleSGEViz/README.md

 This installs all dependencies, including PNG/SVG export support (`vl-convert-python`) and Excel output support (`openpyxl`).

+After a `git pull`, changes are picked up automatically — no reinstall needed.
+Re-run `pip install -e .` only if `pyproject.toml` changes (e.g. new dependencies were added).

 ### 4. Verify the setup

 ```bash